-Timed unprotected intercourse should be avoided and quills, syringes, sterile containers or spermicide free condoms should be provided for self insemination during the fertile time of the cycle.
+condoms should be provided for self insemination during the fertile time of the cycle.

-Regarding surrogacy little information is available specific to HIV positive couples.
-However, it is likely that similar rules would apply regarding implantation of potentially infected tissue into an HIV negative women.
+similar rules would apply regarding implantation of potentially infected tissue into an HIV negative women.

 Proposed protocol to evaluate HIV sero discordant couples wanting to be parents